First Epistle of John: Authorship

 The epistle is traditionally held to have been composed by John the Evangelist, at Ephesus, when the writer was in advanced age.
 The epistle's content, language and conceptual style are very similar to the Gospel of John, 2 John, and 3 John.
 Thus, at the end of the 19th century scholar Ernest DeWitt Burton wrote that there could be "no reasonable doubt" that 1 John and the gospel were written by the same author.
+Most scholars today believe the three Johannine epistles have the same author.

 Beginning in the 20th century, however, critical scholars like Heinrich Julius Holtzmann and C. H. Dodd identified the Gospel of John and 1 John as works of different authors.
 Certain linguistic features of the two texts support this view.
 For instance, 1 John often uses a demonstrative pronoun at the beginning of a sentence, then a particle or conjunction, followed by an explanation or definition of the demonstrative at the end of the sentence—a stylistic technique which is not used in the gospel.
 The author of the epistle also "uses the conditional sentence in a variety of rhetorical figures which are unknown to the gospel".
 This indicates, at the very least, the linguistic characteristics changed over time.
-Today, following the work of J. Louis Martyn and Raymond Brown, the majority of scholars believe that John and 1 John were written by different members of the same community: the "Johannine Community".
+Most scholars agree for a direct literary borrowing between the Gospel and 1 John.

+The idea of a Johannine community has been increasingly challenged, and there is no consensus among scholars today.

+The author of the First Epistle is sometimes termed John the Evangelist.
+Christians have traditionally identified him with John the Apostle, John of Patmos, and John the Presbyter, although there is no consensus on how many of these may actually be the same individual.
 Most critical scholars conclude that John the Apostle wrote none of these works.